 Both Dean Martin and Frank Sinatra lost family members to plane crashes on the San Gorgonio Mountain in California.

 Even though Sammy Davis Jr was a member of the ‘Rat Pack’ he was subject to racism by being denied entry into the Copacabana or staying in the Las Vegas hotel.
 In both aforementioned instances, Sinatra helped Davis to sidestep the racist practices that were so prevalent at the time.

 Quite often you would find Dean Martin dealing blackjack

 Oceans Eleven was the first movie that included all five members of the ‘Rat Pack.’
 Released back in 1960 Frank Sinatra played Danny Ocean.
 The last time Sinatra, Davis and Dean Martin appeared together in a movie was ‘Cannonball Run 2’.

 Not only did all five members star in a movie together they also recorded five live albums together which included ‘The Rat Pack Live at the Sands’ in 1960.

-There really are so many reasons why you should visit Las Vegas at least once in your lifetime as it’s the perfect destination, colourful and vibrant and ideal for all types of visitors to discover its world famous cuisine, astonishing entertainment and nightlife.
-From the famous Las Vegas Strip to the pool parties, there is so much to see, do and experience which keeps Las Vegas to this day one of biggest attractions for visitors from all corners of the world.
+There are so many reasons why you should visit Las Vegas at least once in your lifetime as it’s the perfect destination, colourful and vibrant and ideal for all types of visitors to discover its world-famous cuisine, astonishing entertainment and nightlife.
+From the famous Las Vegas Strip to the pool parties, there is so much to see, do and experience which keeps Las Vegas to this day one of the biggest attractions for visitors from all corners of the world.

 James King is an iGaming journalist with over a decade worth of expierence.
 Having worked as part of varous online casinos digital content team, he moved into journalism covering the latest news and devlopments in the iGaming world.